 After five years of incremental growth, Little Bang's ambitious move around the corner will see them double production and extend further into Australia's growing craft beer network.

 In a 1,000-square-metre space barely a five minute walk from their Union Street brewhouse in Stepney, the crew from Little Bang Brewing have been shoveling soil, drilling holes in concrete, and planning the next phase of life of their burgeoning craft beer business.

 Little Bang Brewing’s new digs can be found at 25 Henry Street, Stepney.
-It is slated to open by summer 2018.
+The new brewery officially opens 4pm on Thursday, 13 December.